gcperformance/service-data/README.md

 #### `notebooks/`: Jupyter notebooks for testing and experiments

+#### `snapshots/`: Files generated based on data at a point in time, defined by the date in format YYYY-MM-DD
+- Releases indicate which files are generated from the snapshot by prepending the date to the file name, for example `2025-03-01_si.csv` is equivalent to `si.csv`, but based on data from March 1, 2025.
+- The python script expects the snapshot inputs and outputs to be defined by their directory.
+- Running the main.py script with the command `--snapshot YYYY-MM-DD` will generate new outputs with the static input snapshot files, but retrieving the latest other data.

 ### Data Formats
 All CSV text files produced by the script are **semi-colon separated** (`;`).